 - Is it necessary to use it?
 (Abbreviations are applied to reduce repetitions and to overfill of text, so they water down its general vocabulary.
 At the same time, sometimes writing a two-component word a few times text is better than using its two-letter shortening that can be quite confusing to recall.
 For this, acronyms are recommended to use when words, phrases, and terminology are too long to write them over and over again.)

 - How many of those are already in a text?
 (Even though their initial purpose is to reduce a volume of repetitions when they are used too frequently they become a repetition on their own.
-In this case, it’s better to plan ahead what abbreviations and in what number is going to be used.)
+In this case, it’s better to plan ahead what abbreviations and in what number is going to be used.).
+Find more about how to write numbers in a paper.

 How To Enlist Shortenings Into A Text?